gainz-ai-dev/streaming-test/README.md

 ## Notes

-- Ensure that the `Auth.py` file and the main server script (`main.py`) use the correct environment variables and API keys.
+- Ensure that the `Auth.py` file and the main server script (`App.py`) use the correct environment variables and API keys.
 - The WebSocket server will handle real-time communication and should be properly secured and tested for performance, especially if handling multiple clients.

-## Troubleshooting

-- **Issue:** Authentication fails or server does not start.
-  - **Solution:** Check the `.env` file for correct values and ensure all dependencies are installed.

-- **Issue:** WebSocket connection errors.
-  - **Solution:** Verify that the WebSocket URL and thread IDs are correct.
-Ensure the server is running and accessible.